J0ker98/Omegle-Bot/README.md

 5. Press Enter

+If you have troubles running the repository on Windows check out this guide http://stackoverflow.com/questions/15597067/how-to-run-php-from-windows-command-line

 This repository is for educational proupose only.
 You are downloading/viewing/running these files on your own risk, I'm not responsable on how you use them.